openvinotoolkit/openvino/docs/tutorials.md

 @endsphinxdirective

-Yet, for the best performance, it is recommended to run the notebooks on a local system.
-To learn how to install and run notebooks locally, check the [OpenVINO™ Notebooks Installation Guide.](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/README.md#-installation-guide)
+For the best performance, it is recommended to run the notebooks on a local system.
+To learn how to install and run notebooks locally, see the [OpenVINO™ Notebooks Installation Guide](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/README.md#-installation-guide).